Family Banking Strategy with Whole Life: An 11-Year Case Study, with John Moriarty

 In a well-structured strategy, not all of your “moves” have to be related to wealth accumulation or investments.
 John himself tells us, and those he works with, that his strategies allow him to do the things that he wants to do as well.
 In many instances, the way that he utilizes his cash value helps him to participate in activities that he enjoys, too—like take family vacations or go on golf trips.

 Rather than a linear system–put in, take out, replenish–he has established a process.
 John repays some life insurance loans more quickly because they do not add to his net worth—like vacations.
 Investments with monthly cash flow are an opportunity to make incremental payments.
 Other times, there are long term investments with an expectation of future liquidity.
-Those “windfall” moments are opportunities to pay down loans in a lump sum and cycle money into the system.
+Those “windfall” moments are opportunities to pay down life insurance loans in a lump sum and cycle money into the system.

 Rather than treating your family banking system as a linear process, consider it a living system.